YichengDWu/MoYe.jl/docs/src/manual/datamovement/gs.md

-# Matrix Transpose Tutorial
+# Global to Shared Memory Copy

-This tutorial illustrates the process copying data between global memory and shared memory using `MoYe`.

-In this tutorial, we will use the following configuration:
+This tutorial demonstrates how to copy data between global and shared memory using `MoYe.jl`.
+We will use the following configuration:

 - Array size: 2048 x 2048
 - Block size: 32 x 32
 - Thread size: 32 x 8

 ## Copy Kernel

-We start with a copy kernel.
+We start with a simple copy kernel:
 ```julia
 using MoYe, Test, CUDA